 Instructions

-- Preheat oven to 375 degrees F. Coat a 9-inch deep-dish pie plate with non-stick cooking spray.
+- Preheat oven to 350 degrees F. Coat a 9-inch deep-dish pie plate with nonstick cooking spray and set it aside.

-- Add vegetable oil to a 12-inch skillet and place over MEDIUM heat.
-Add diced onion.
-Sauté, stirring occasionally for about 3 minutes or until softened.
-Add ham and garlic to the skillet with the onions and cook, stirring, for just another minute or two or until ham is warmed through and garlic is fragrant.
-Spoon mixture into the prepared pie dish and spread out evenly.
+- Heat the oil in a 12-inch skillet over MEDIUM heat.
+Add the diced onion and cook, stirring occasionally, for about 3 minutes or until softened.
+Add the ham and garlic to the skillet and cook, stirring, for just another minute or two or until the ham is warmed through and the garlic is fragrant.
+Spoon the mixture into the prepared pie dish and spread it out evenly.
+Set it aside.

-- In a large mixing bowl, whisk together eggs, milk (or cream), ½ teaspoon salt, ½ teaspoon pepper, and flour.
-Pour egg mixture over the ham and onions in the pie plate.
-Sprinkle with Gruyere, cheddar, and chives.
+- In a large mixing bowl, whisk together the eggs, milk (or cream), Dijon, salt, and pepper.
+Pour the egg mixture over the ham and onions in the pie plate.
+Sprinkle the Gruyere, cheddar, and chives evenly over the top.

-- Bake 30 to 40 minutes, until golden brown and completely set in the center.
-Cool slightly before cutting into wedges.
+- Bake for 30 to 40 minutes, until golden brown and completely set in the center.
+Cool slightly before cutting it into wedges.

 Nutrition